Report of Acquisition of Common Shares of Fancamp Exploration Ltd.

-Immediately prior to the purchase of the Common Shares, Mr. Mehra had beneficial ownership and control of 2,750,000 Common Shares, representing 1.6% of the outstanding Common Shares.
-Mr. Mehra currently has beneficial ownership and control of 24,750,000 Common Shares, representing 14.0% of the outstanding Common Shares.
+The purchase of 6,668,000 Common Shares represents Mr. Mehra’s acquisition of beneficial ownership and control of an additional 3.8% of the outstanding Common Shares.
+Immediately prior to the purchase of the Common Shares, Mr. Mehra had beneficial ownership and control of 24,750,000 Common Shares, representing 14.0% of the outstanding Common Shares.
+Mr. Mehra currently has beneficial ownership and control of 31,418,000 Common Shares, representing 17.8% of the outstanding Common Shares.

 Mr. Mehra has acquired the Common Shares for investment and may acquire additional Common Shares or dispose of Common Shares (through market or private transactions) from time to time.